ptomulik/testmd/README.md

   * tested manually on FreeBSD only - any feedback welcome from other OSes,
   * unit tests for provider are still missing,
-  * only on/off options are currently supperted, more knowledge about BSD ports is necessary (are there other possibilities?)
+  * only on/off options are currently supported, more knowledge about BSD ports is necessary (are there other possibilities?)
-  * only options from option files (`/var/db/ports/*/options{,.local}`) are taken into account when retrieving current state,
+  * only options from option files (`/var/db/ports/*/options{,.local}`) are taken into account when retrieving current resource state,
+  * we no longer use public `make showconfig` interface to read option values (it was too slow); the options are retrieved from options files only; this may have some limitations now, and may cause some bugs in future - the algorithm used to read files resembles what was seen in ports' Makefiles, but it was also seen, that the algorithm used by ports is going to be changed (so we may desync at some point)

 ## Development